bdelangh/cf-hello-world/deployment.md

-# Deployment tp SAP Cloud Platform
+# Deployment to SAP Cloud Platform (SCP)

 Deployment in this example is done via Cloud Foundry CLI : `cf push`.\
+There is no MTA descriptor in this case, the manifest.yml defines the application.

 ## Direct Deployment from Developer pc
 The application is deployed via ```cf push --random-route```\